andyatkinson/blog/_posts/2006-11-11-twin-cities-code-camp-2006.md

 categories: [Conference]
 ---

-Today I'm attending the inaugural [Twin Cities Code Camp](http://www.twincitiescodecamp.com/TCCC/Default.aspx), a free conference with sessions on .NET, testing, Ajax, and web services.
+Today I'm attending the [Twin Cities Code Camp](http://www.twincitiescodecamp.com/TCCC/Default.aspx), a free conference with sessions on .NET, testing, Ajax, and web services.
 Here are summaries of the morning sessions I attended.

 ##### Object/Relational Mapping with Hibernate